biggerboat/navigator-as3/README.markdown

 # Navigator for ActionScript 3.0

 This library was created to take away your pains when it comes to navigating your application between different views or application states.
 It provides ways to deal with (asynchronous) transitions between states without bugging you with the tedious parts.
-To some up of the library's features:
+To sum up of the library's features:

 *	Total control over synchronous and asynchronous visual transitions
 *	Just-in-Time initalization of view components